ishratumar/upskill-frontend/html-best-practices.md

 </form>
 ```
   ## 11. Use lowercase markup
+  Although HTML permits uppercase markup as well, using lowercase markup for tags and attributes is recommended for consistency, compatibility, and accessibility reasons.

   ```
   <h1>Heading 1</h1>
   <p>Paragraph Text</p>
   <img src="example.jpg" alt="Example Image">
 ```
   ## 12. HTML5 Semantic Elements
-The term refers to elements with meanings.
-100s of semantic elements are available.
-When written in semantic tags, your content will
+  The term refers to things that have meanings.
+There are countless semantic elements available.
+Search engines will value your content more when it is written with semantic tags, which will improve your SEO.
-  be considered important by search engines, which will boost your SEO.

   ![FUE0KjXUEAALMtd](https://user-images.githubusercontent.com/47534248/236609875-6028ef12-e378-4e6c-a853-77ea5cbfbbc3.jpg)

   ## 13. Use meaningful tags
+  Meaningful HTML tags properly identify the data they contain, making the code easy to understand and read for both humans and search engines.

   ```
   <header>
   <h1>Page Title</h1>